longnbh/maze-escape/README.md

 # MAZE ESCAPE
 ## [EXAMINER'S ATTENTION]: source code are in the folder "My_SDL2_game_project"!
+## [LINK ATTENTION]: all referral links of my games are in the section 9

 ## TABLE OF CONTENTS
 * [1.
 INTRO](#1-introduction)